Bimpiel/EngagingReader/README.md

    - Check that port 5000 isn't already in use
    - Set a different port using the `PORT` environment variable
    - Verify all dependencies are installed: `pip install -r requirements.txt`

+5. **Image processing errors**
+   - System falls back to original image if optimization fails
+   - Check that Pillow and pillow-heif are properly installed
+   - For HEIC files, ensure pillow-heif is compatible with your system

+6. **PDF upload issues**
+   - Ensure your browser supports the HTML5 file API
+   - Check file size is under 50MB limit
+   - Verify PDF is not password-protected or corrupted

 ### Logs